emil-scheuering/vocabu/README.md

 # vocabu
-web application to train your vocabulary
+Open-source web application to train your vocabulary

 ## Credits